How to Be a Better Test Taker

 Once you’ve pinned down how you learn, you need to plan out how, when, and what you’re going to study.
 Put together a study plan that clearly outlines what topics you’ll review and when, and how you’ll practice the material.
 The “when” is especially important, as you’ll need time to effectively encode these concepts into long-term memory.
 So set yourself a study time, and stick to it.

 Sometimes, the best strategy for learning a topic is to study it with others.
 Being able to discuss topics and work together to understand them opens up different parts of the brain than when we study alone.
 Also, when one person understands the topic better, they can share their wisdom with the group.
 Besides, it helps break up the monotony of studying alone.

 If the teacher or professor decides to give you any sort of leg up in the study process, take advantage of it.
 They’re the ones who know the test, so if they’re recommending you spend your study energies somewhere, there’s probably a reason.
 And if they don’t give you a study guide, don’t be afraid to ask questions about what kind of material will be on the test.

 Now for the moment of truth.
 The thing is, tests aren’t just about knowing stuff.
 There’s a method to it, and knowing the method is often the difference between a passing grade and a failing one.
-Here are some tips to help you make the most of the examination methods we use these days:
+Here are some tips for how to do better on tests that will help you succeed to help you make the most of the examination methods we use these days:

 Read all instructions carefully